DarkGhostHunter/Laralerts/README.md

 ];
 ```

+> When changing this parameter, you may want to use `php artisan view:clear` to rebuild your views with the new directive.

 ### Session Key

 The Alert Bag is registered into the Session by a given key, which is `_alerts` by default.
 If you're using this key name for other things, you should change the key name.